ltbringer/swiggy-order/README.md

 ### Address
 `address_id` can be found through the web-interface monitor the response for the `POST` requests on `https://www.swiggy.com/dapi/cart` API when trying to click the "DELIVER HERE" button, post the checkout button.

+### Payment Method
+Currently, this project assumes that payments are to be made via swiggy money only.
+I didn't want to solve for every payment method, those would anyway require callbacks to ensure safety.
+That is a lot of work and somehow there is a server someone needs to maintain.

 ## Fin
 Eat well my friends.
 It will show as you age, I can already feel the difference from my 20s and I am not even 30 yet.